-Sleep Innovations (SI) is a U.S. based manufacturer of memory foam mattresses.
+Sleep Innovations is a U.S. based manufacturer of memory foam mattresses.
 Its foams are made and its mattresses built in the United States.
-SI was started in 1996.
+The company was started in 1996.
 In 2008, it went through a bankruptcy and was purchased by an investment group.

 Sleep Innovations’ Market

 Sleep Innovations sells its products directly on Amazon.
 They are also carried under the Sleep Innovations brand by Wayfair, Walmart, Target, Sears, Kohl’s, Kmart, JC Penney, and Home Depot.
-The Novaform brand of sleep products for Costco are also made by SI.
+The Novaform brand of sleep products for Costco are also made by Sleep Innovations.

 Sleep Innovations used to make the BodiPedic brand, which mostly sold on Overstock.com.
 However, the brand and the trademark were discontinued near the end of 2015 after the US Patent & Trademark Office upheld a complaint by Tempur-Pedic that the trademark was visually too much like theirs.